‘Go ahead. She’s in the garden…’

 ‘Because that beastly thing out there might?’

 Granny taps her teeth with her finger.
 ‘Oh.
-We’ll go to the bike shop next time we go into town…’
+We’ll go to the bike shop next time we head to town…’

 Granny and Missy are not usually beach people.
-Even with the ongoing heat wave, Granny wasn’t sure Missy’s idea was that good.
-But they had to get the teens out of the house somehow, and with Juan promising to come over supervising the piano delivery, Granny finally accepts to come along.
-The girls wanted to go to the Surfer Hot Spot on the South Beach, but the old ladies insisted on taking them to the new pool installation that opened earlier this year.
+Even with the ongoing heat wave, Granny protests.
+But they have to get the teens out of the house somehow, and with Juan promising to come over and supervise the piano delivery, Granny finally accepts to come along.
+The girls wanted to go to the Surfer Hot Spot on South Beach, but the old ladies insisted on taking them to the new pool installation that had opened earlier this year.

 ‘But it’s so much funnier on the beach!’

 ‘Yeah… Checking out all those ripped surfers, right?
 Stupid six packs with no brains.’
 Rowan teases.